Identified as the "most popular and influential scholar" in the network of communication scholars

 My current project is a multi-year ethnography of the CSR practices of northern Minnesota mining companies.
 This project exposes the paradoxes of CSR in an extraction industry and uncovers the micro-processes of corporate-community relationship building.

-The Hibbing Taconite mine, the largest open pit mine in the world, from the Hull Rust Mahoning Mine View.
+The Hibbing Taconite mine, the largest open pit iron ore mine in the world, from the Hull Rust Mahoning Mine View.
 Hibbing, Minnesota.

 Teaching